Vollmondo/Vollmondo/README.md

-&#128187;	 I’m looking to take part in developing of an MMO RPG and exoskeleton.
+&#128187;	 I’m looking forward to take part in development of two things:
+    MMO RPG and exoskeleton.
     No matter what.